HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

 If the origin marks the center of our collider then we need to find the position of the bounding faces of our collider.

-So if the origin is at 0 and the distance of Origin to X = 1, then origin to -x = 1 as they are equidistant from the origin.
+So if the origin is at 0 and the distance of Origin to X = 1.<br>
+Then origin to -x = 1 as they are equidistant from the origin.<br>
-Then size of X axis would be (-x,X) = 1 + 1 = 2.
+Then the size of the X-axis would be (-x, X) = 1 + 1 = 2.

 > minX = center - (size of the X axis)/2.
 >